-PO2 Identify, formulate, review research literature, and analyse complex engineering problems reaching
+PO2 Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-PO7 Understand the impact of the professional engineering solutions in societal and environmental contexts, anddemonstrate the knowledge of, and need for sustainable development.
+PO7 Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

-PO12 Recognize the need for, and have the preparation and ability to engage in independent and life- longlearning in the broadest context of technological change.
+PO12 Recognize the need for, and have the preparation and ability to engage in independent and life-longlearning in the broadest context of technological change.